Semester in Jerusalem

 A study of the physical features of the land of the Bible with an emphasis on the geographical elements of various regions and how geography influenced and affected aspects of biblical and extra-biblical history.
 Relevant archaeological, historical and biblical material is integrated into the lectures and field studies where it is correlated with the sites visited, the ancient network of roads and geographical elements of the land.

-• GPS 325: Biblical Archaeology II (3 credit hrs.)
+• GPS 318: Biblical Archaeology I (3 credit hrs.)

-• GPS 324: Cultural Backgrounds of the Bible (3 credit hrs.)
+• GPS 311: History of Ancient Israel (3 credit hrs.)

 • GPS 403: Iconographic Art in Judaism and Early Christianity (3 credit hrs.)* VPAV

-A study of the art of Judaism and early Christianity in the centuries following the Second Temple period that expresses biblical and theological themes.
+A study of the art of Judaism and early Christianity in the centuries following the Second Temple period that expresses biblical and theological themes. *Course offering is subject to instructor availability and sufficient enrollment.

-• GPS 331: Jewish Thought and Practice (3 credit hrs.)
+• GPS XXX: Life and Times of Paul** (3 credit hrs.)

-• GPS 323: Islamic Thought and Practice (3 credit hrs.)
+• GPS 317: Palestinian Society and Politics (3 credit hrs.)
+SI

 Anticipated Major/Minor Elective Credits for Courses (beginning with the 2023-24 catalog*)